Skip to main content

 Grade & condition

-Completeness of the hinge, absence of 'pewter disease' (severe oxidation), and the legibility of the maker's mark.
+Completeness of the hinge, depth of the patina, and legibility of the marks.

 Rarity & demand